-Milestone Summary Key Milestones Milestone Due Date Milestone Status Change from Last Quarter Owner Anticipated Barriers or Other Issues Related to Milestone Completion Update REACH VET model on more recent outcome data Sept 2018 On-going OMHSP Multiple models have been developed and are being refined and optimized for clinical implementation.
-Electronic Health Record Modernization is complicating implementation of updated models, as new systems must be built and existing systems recorded to be able to run models off of medical record data from Cerner as well as VISTA systems.
-Update STORM model on more recent outcome data June 2018 On-going OMHSP Multiple models have been developed and are being refined and optimized for clinical implementation.
-Electronic Health Record Modernization is complicating implementation of updated models, as new systems must be built and existing systems recorded to be able to run models off of medical record data from Cerner as well as VISTA systems.
-Define and calculate new candidate predictors for REACH VET and STORM models Sept 2018 On-going OMHSP New candidate predictors based on VA/DOD clinical practice guidelines for SP and Opioid Safety have been defined and calculated.
+Milestone Summary Key Milestones Milestone Due Date Milestone Status Change from Last Quarter Owner Anticipated Barriers or Other Issues Related to Milestone Completion Update REACH VET model on more recent outcome data Sept, 2018 and on-going On Track OMHSP Multiple models have been developed and are being refined and optimized for clinical implementation.
+Update STORM model on more recent outcome data June, 2018 and on-going On Track OMHSP Multiple models have been developed and are being refined and optimized for clinical implementation.
+Define and calculate new candidate predictors for REACH VET and STORM models Sept, 2018 and on-going On Track OMHSP New candidate predictors based on VA/DOD clincal practice guidelines for SP and Opioid Safety have defined and calculated.
 Ongoing efforts to identify additional predictors continues.
-Recode REACH VET and STORM decision- support systems to utilize updated models Dec 2018 In Progress April 2019 OMHSP Redesigning coding and databases to facilitate Implementation of predictive models generally for use in clinical care.
+Recode REACH VET and STORM decision- support systems to utilize updated models Dec, 2018 In Progress April 2019 OMHSP Redesigning coding and databases to facilitate Implementation of predictive models generally for use in clinical care.
 This will improve performance and reduce maintenance for both REACH VET and STORM, and enable OMHSP to implement other predictive models more rapidly and efficiently.
 Coding predictors for second-generation REACHVET models into decision support.